Ex-Meta crypto head David Marcus launches his own bitcoin start-up

-Lightspark, the new bitcoin payments platform, will be led by Marcus and some other former Meta employees.
+Lightspark, the new bitcoin payments platform, will be led by Marcus and other former Meta employees.

-David Marcus, the former head of Meta’s crypto business who left the company recently, is starting his own crypto businesses called Lightspark.
+David Marcus, the former head of Meta’s crypto business who left the company recently, is starting his own crypto venture called Lightspark.

 While there’s not much else known about Lightspark at this point, Marcus said that he is now assembling a team “to dive deeper into the Lightning Network”, which is essentially an additional layer of payment protocol over bitcoin that enables faster transactions.